Shailu4u/ng-masonry-grid/README.md

   ```

 ## Credits
-This Angular 2+ Component is created based on Masonry Layout by [David DeSandro](http://masonry.desandro.com/)
+This ng-masonry-grid component is created based on Masonry Layout by [David DeSandro](http://masonry.desandro.com/)

 ## License